Invariance Properties of Controlled Stochastic Nonlinear Systems under Information Constraints: Stabilization entropy

-\item There are some obvious monotonicity properties of the function $h_B(\cdot,\cdot)$.
-Namely, if $r$ or $\rho$ become smaller, $h_B(\rho,r)$ increases.
-This in particular implies the existence of corresponding limits as $r \rightarrow 0$ and $\rho \rightarrow 0$ (which may be infinite). \item The notion of $(B,\rho,r)$-stabilization entropy is defined in close analogy to the notion of measure-theoretic $r$-entropy \cite{Re1,Re2} for dynamical systems.
+(iv) The notion of $(B,\rho,r)$-stabilization entropy is defined in close analogy to the notion of measure-theoretic $r$-entropy \cite{Re1,Re2} for dynamical systems.
 This quantity generalizes the classical Kolmogorov-Sinai measure-theoretic entropy, on the basis of its characterization due to Katok \cite{Kat} for ergodic measures.
-While the original definition of measure-theoretic entropy is based on computing the Shannon entropy of `dynamical partitions', Katok's characterization is based on counting the minimal number of `dynamical balls' of a certain radius needed to cover a positive percentage of the space. \end{itemize}
+While the original definition of measure-theoretic entropy is based on computing the Shannon entropy of ``dynamical partitions'', Katok's characterization is based on counting the minimal number of ``dynamical balls'' of a certain radius needed to cover a subset of the state space with measure greater than some threshold.

 We now present our key lemma which relates the channel capacity necessary for stabilization to the stabilization entropy.
 In particular, it shows that finite $(T,B,\rho,r)$-spanning sets exist for appropriate choices of $B,\rho,r$, provided that the AMS property can be achieved.